Who We Are

 Time for a 2021 Update!

 Hello friends.
 I wrote the bio above in early 2014, when I first started Morocco Library Project (MLP).
 Since then, MLP has grown beyond my wildest dreams and has blossomed into a truly wonderful cross-cultural partnership with teachers and friends all over Morocco.
-In 2017, I founded a 501c3 in the U.S. called OliveSeed ("planting a seed of peace") and now manage MLP as part of OliveSeed.
+In 2017, I founded a 501c3 in the U.S. called OliveSeed ("planting a seed of peace"), and we now manage MLP as part of OliveSeed.
 As ever, MLP is an all-volunteer initiative.
-We have an advisory team of Moroccan teachers who help with logistics and strategy, and the teacher Ali Amhal serves on the OliveSeed board, and Larbi Arbaoui manages the MLP Writing Competition each year.
-I am very grateful to this team who are giving their time and their expertise to make sure MLP continues to thrive.
+We have an advisory team of Moroccan teachers who help with logistics and strategy, Ali Amhal serves on the OliveSeed board, and Larbi Arbaoui manages the MLP Writing Competition each year.
+I am very grateful to this team who are giving their time and expertise to make sure MLP continues to thrive.

 ~ Barb Mackraz

 A few of us at the MLP Book Fair in Marrakech, 2019

 Thank you to these young leaders, who continue to be a vital part of MLP

 Bzou & Beni-Melal, Morocco